JDiscordBots/NightDream-Logging/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Server (if you run the Bot by yourself, please complete the following information about the Service running the Software):**
+**OS**
  - OS: [e.g. Ubuntu]
  - Version [e.g. 22]
- - If possible, include arguments to the JVM and the Program(not the Bot token), logs(for example if you redirected stdout and stderr)
+ - If possible, include arguments to the JVM and the Program, logs

-**Client (please complete the following information):**
- - OS: [e.g. Windows 10]
- - Did you use the Discord App or a Web-Browser [e.g. Google Chrome]
+ - Java version

 **Additional context**
 Add any other context about the problem here.